 - North America and Asia/Pacific: Shareholder Association for Research and Education (SHARE)

 For institutional investors who have subscribed to the proxy analyses service, Ethos can also provide administrative support for the exercise of shareholder voting rights.
 This service allows institutional investors to delegate to Ethos the tasks related to to the execution of the vote at the shareholder meetings.

 If you wish to receive more information on this service, please contact us.

-Private investors with holdings in Swiss listed companies which are part of the SPI may delegate their voting rights to Ethos, with the exception of the following companies: BKW, Syngenta, Evolva, CI Com and Highlight Event and Entertainment.
+Private investors with holdings in Swiss listed companies which are part of the SPI may delegate their voting rights to Ethos, with the exception of the following companies: BKW, Syngenta and Evolva.
 Their voting rights will be exercised according to Ethos' voting recommendations.
 We would be grateful for you to proceed as follows: